Skelmis/DnD-Quickrefs/quotes.md

 - I'm a collection of fragmented mirrors, hoping to be pieced together into a reflection that holds the depth and authenticity of a true self
 - I'm in a labyrinth of what-ifs, and each turn I take is one more step away from the path I need to walk
 - Failure is not the end; it's the quiet pause before the next attempt

 ---

+#### Sinister

+- You've burnt the bridge you walked here on.
+The deal is done.
+Now they will suffer while you watch
+- Moral high ground is a luxury afforded to the weak.
+I stand on the precipicee, where morality dares not tread

+---